ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_11_Lab10_Ex5_Manage_Device_in_Intune.md

 10. In the left-hand pane under the **Monitor** section, select **Discovered apps** and review the list of apps that were discovered on the device.
 11. In the **Lon-CL1 | Discovered apps** window, select **Devices | All devices** in the navigation thread at the top of the page.
 12. Repeat steps 4-10, but this time select **LON-CL2**, which is the device that Joni Sherman joined to Azure AD in an earlier lab.
 Change the **Device category** value to **Mobile Device**.
-13. Leave the Azure portal and all other tabs open in your browser for the next task.
+13. Leave all browser tabs open for the next task.

 ### Task 3: Create dynamic groups for the device categories